Whispered in My Ear

 A Little Accident

 This morning I was standing in my classroom doorway - waiting for my students to arrive - whenever I saw Martin.
-He looked like he had barely survived a tornado.
+He looked like he had been in a fight.
 Both of his arms were bruised and one side of his face was red.

-Quickly, he took his seat, and then glanced up to see Loegan – the only other student present this early – staring wide-eyed at him, just as I was.
+Quickly, he took his seat, and then glanced up to see Loegan – the only other student present that early – staring wide-eyed at him, just as I was.

 “Yeah, well,” he confessed, “I had a little accident.”